So Long 2009 - Hello 2010!

 The most gratifying words of all came from Toyota Chairman Mr. Fujio Cho, who, praised MTL for "redefining the meaning of 'learning' in organizations."
 I was delighted, first of all that he even took the time to read it, but also that he chose to focus on the meaning of learning in organizations since that redefinition was an explicit goal for the book from the beginning - translating "organizational learning" into "operational learning" can help organizations and individuals transform high-level ideals into practical gemba-level action

 Following publication of the book, last year my long-time colleague from Toyota days, David Verble, partnered with me to create a new two-day Managing To Learn workshop as a means of meeting the demand for the material discussed in the book.
 Over the course of the year two highly experienced Toyota veterans, Marek Piatkowski and Tracey Richardson, joined us to make the workshop available as a standard LEI monthly public offering and - upon request - on-site at your company.
 So far, we have offered the course about 15 times and I must say, we have been VERY pleased with the enthusiasm and learning demonstrated by the participants.
 And, of course, we instructors are learning JUST as much as the students!
+[Editor's note: This workshop is also availble in an online version.]

 But, it's not all good news.
 Another long-time Toyota veteran colleague - Australian Tony McNaughton - complains that he finds "A3 Madness" has taken over some companies.
 Ouch.
 As feared, there have indeed been too many cases of companies that lock onto the A3 as yet another TOM - Tool Of the Month - hammers looking for nails; A3 templates looking for data and solutions.
 The last thing I wanted from MTL was to find A3s turned into corporate wallpaper alongside outdated SPC charts and unused value-stream maps.
 I think most companies have so far avoided this malady.
 Has yours?